 - Time: 1-4 pm

-Brett Prettyman is the Intermountain West Communications Director for Trout Unlimited and will be leading a continuing education course focused on working with the media and developing our own stories.
+Brett Prettyman (Intermountain West Communications Director for Trout Unlimited) and Phil Tuttle (Utah Division of Wildlife Resources Outreach Manager) will be leading a continuing education course focused on working with the media and developing our own stories.
 The course will include opportunities to take real-world examples and lessons and then allow course participants to practice with mock interviews and blog posts.
 Come prepared with your own data and story ideas.
 And we will provide tips on crafting a message.

 Field Tour and Post-meeting Get-together